-For each emission constituent, the product of the multiplication of the deterioration factor set out in paragraph 2.5 and the environmental test result of a vehicle which has accumulated more than 2,500 km for a vehicle with a maximum design vehicle speed of < 130 km/h and 3,500 km for a vehicle with a maximum design vehicle speed of ≥ 130 km/h after it was first started at the end of the production line shall be lower than the environmental limits set out in paragraph 7. of Part II of GTR No.2 Amendment 4.
+For each emission constituent, the product of the multiplication of the deterioration factor set out in paragraph 2.5 and the environmental test result of a vehicle which has accumulated more than 2500 thkm for a vehicle with a maximum design vehicle speed of < 130 km/h and 3 500th km for a vehicle with a maximum design vehicle speed of ≥ 130 km/h after it was first started at the end of the production line shall be lower than the environmental limits set out in paragraph 7. of GTR No.2 Amendment 5.